All Recipes/ Appetizers/ Everyday Meals/ Healthy Snacks/ Latest Posts/ Sauces and Dressings/ Vegetarian

 Two zucchini

-If you can’t find green garlic, use garlic cloves instead.
-For this recipe, use about five medium garlic cloves.
+If green garlic isn’t available, you can substitute it with regular garlic cloves.
+For this recipe, use about five medium cloves.

-To make the garlic sauce, just blend the ingredients.
+To make the garlic sauce, simply blend all the ingredients until smooth.

-• 1 spring garlic, finely sliced, for serving
+• 1 sprig of green (spring) garlic, finely sliced, for garnish

 • 3 tablespoons cassava flour